jespino/anillo/README.md

 You can build middlewares writing decorators, and decorating your handlers or the router handler, if you want to affect everything.

+## Routes handling

+Anillo comes with a route handler based on Werkzeug Router.

 ## Examples

 ### Basic example